-Earlier this year, a new type of pan-european regulation came into effect, under the name of PSD 2 (the Second Payments Services Directive).
+Not long ago, a new type of pan-european regulation came into effect, under the name of PSD 2 (the Second Payments Services Directive).

 This new set of laws, once fully implemented, will allow financial institutions, including credit reference agencies, to connect directly to your bank accounts for example, through the Open Banking API (a common language that connects many different financial institutions) and pull aggregated transaction data with your consent. 🏦

 This will allow credit agencies to analyze your data in a more dynamic way, giving them a much clearer picture of your financial habits, which should be reflected in your credit score.
 Therefore, with this enriched stream of data, you could get better terms on your loan, receive favourable rates on a mortgage, or have more goodies bundled in with your credit card.